 - Increased body temperature

-One particularly serious form of alcohol withdrawal is known as “delirium tremens.”
+One particularly serious form of alcohol withdrawal is known as “delirium tremens” (DTs).
 It also causes several symptoms, including the following:

-- Deep sleep that may last longer than 24 hours
+- Deep sleep that may last for an unnaturally long time

 Medical detox is the first step in treating alcohol use disorder.
 Because the withdrawal symptoms described above begin so quickly after you take your last drink, they make it extremely difficult for you to allow the toxins from the alcohol to be cleansed from your body.
 There’s also the possibility that this process can be dangerous for you.